dkean/Sikuli12.11/Docs/Script-JythonDocs/source/region.rst

 This feature is helpful in following situations:

-* you are developing something, that needs an application with it's windows to be in place, but this workflow you want to script later.
+* you are developing something, that needs an application with its windows to be in place, but this workflow you want to script later.
 If it comes to that point, you get the prompt, arrange the app and click *Retry*.
 Your workflow should continue.
 * you have a workflow, where the user might do some corrective actions, if you get a FindFailed
 * guess you find more ;-)